m1sta/prescript/README.md

 Prescript does its best not to touch any code that does not explicitly match a defined macro pattern.
 Any valid javascript is acceptable in a prescript file without modification.
 When you decide you want to make use of a Prescript macro, just start using them, one at a time - you don't need to make any bold efforts to learn learn and transition to a new language.

 ### Bracket free block and automatic semi-colon insertion
 Whitespace defined blocks are wrapped in curly brackets `{}` if they were left out.
 The result is that the code looks a little Python, Ruby, or well written Coffeescript, if you want it to.
+If you want it to look like Javascript or C that's fine too.

 ### IIFE generation
 Functions declarations containing variables marked with a `#` will be automatically wrapped in an IIFE ensuring a closure is created around the `#` marked parameters.
 Eg  `fn = (intParam, #extParam) -> body`.
 Simple IIFEs can also be generated using the `(#) -> doImmediately()` syntax.
 Simple generator IIFEs (ie. those that use the `yield` keyword) will automatically flush to an array Eg.